My 10 Favourite Ways to Get Vegan, Alkaline Protein

 In terms of the protein content, chia is powerful.
 It contains:

 1tbsp = 2.5g

 So if you made a chia pot (like the recipe below), you would be having at least 10tbsp in that serve which equals an awesome 25g protein in this little snack!

 Organic Oats: 26.4g per cup

-Oats are such a great source of alkaline protein because they’re so easy, so filling and so full of fibre too.
-People often think oats fall into the ‘gluten containing grains’ bucket, but they don’t.
+Oats are such a great source of alkaline protein because they’re so easy, so filling and so full of fiber too.
+People often think oats fall into the ‘gluten-containing grains’ bucket, but they don’t.
 It’s a misconception that is costing a lot of people a very easy protein source.
 The confusion, I think, comes from the fact that you can get ‘gluten-free oats’.
 It infers that ‘regular’ oats contain gluten.

 This is not the case.

 Oats are almost always milled in the same facility as wheat, rye, spelt and other gluten-containing grains.
 Therefore, from a legal, labelling standpoint – they may contain traces of gluten.
 If you are coeliac, this is enough to trigger a reaction.
 But if you’re not, it’s not something you need to worry about.

 And if you DO worry, you can get gluten-free oats (which basically means they have been milled in a facility that is completely certified gluten-free.